lc8631058/Image_Classification_with_Multiple_Classes_using_CNN/README.md

 | 2.77236813e-05					| End of all speed and passing limits  										|
 | 5.58202373e-06	      			| Pedestrians  					 				|
 | 1.41421299e-06			    | Speed limit (20km/h)         							|

-### (Optional) Visualizing the Neural Network (See Step 4 of the Ipython notebook for more details)
-#### 1. Discuss the visual output of your trained network's feature maps.
-What characteristics did the neural network use to make classifications?
-I have encountered some error when dealing with this part, will updated later.